Once you have created you fresh VM, you need to get it ready for the course. Make sure you have a fast, reliable internet connection before you start.

 init.sh, if you type something wrong and find that your [BACKSPACE]/[DELETE] key doesn’t work, just hit [CTRL]-c and re-run

 bash init.shwhen you are back at the shell prompt.

 Note: Even though the public key wraps to multiple lines when displayed, it should be copied and pasted as a single line.
-If for some reason it becomes multiple lines in the text box that you copied into, you just carefully delete the line breaks manually.
+If for some reason it becomes multiple lines in the text box that you copied into, just carefully delete the line breaks manually.

 Note: When running

 init.sh, you might encounter a warning saying that the authenticity of host ‘gitlab.oit.duke.edu (…)’ can’t be established; it’s okay—just type